katiechambe/katiechambe/README.md

 - [My website](https://katiechambe.github.io)

-💬 Ask me about gel nails, anime, rocks, and stray kids 🦊
+💬 Ask me about gel nails, anime, and stray kids 🦊
 <!--
 **katiechambe/katiechambe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.